n8n-io/n8n-docs/docs/advanced-ai/langchain/langchain-n8n.md

 * [Sentiment Analysis](/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.sentimentanalysis/)
 * [Text Classifier](/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.text-classifier/)

-Learn more about [Chains in LangChain](https://js.langchain.com/docs/modules/chains/){:target=_blank .external-link}.
+Learn more about [chaining in LangChain](https://js.langchain.com/docs/concepts/lcel){:target=_blank .external-link}.

 #### Agents

 > An agent has access to a suite of tools, and determines which ones to use depending on the user input.
 Agents can use multiple tools, and use the output of one tool as the input to the next.
-[Source](https://js.langchain.com/docs/modules/agents/){:target=_blank .external-link}
+[Source](https://github.com/langchain-ai/langchainjs/blob/def3a26c054575e1ed40b9062087e8c0a8899633/docs/core_docs/docs/modules/agents/index.mdx){:target=_blank .external-link}

 Available nodes:

 * [Agent](/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.agent/)

-Learn more about [Agents in LangChain](https://js.langchain.com/docs/modules/agents/){:target=_blank .external-link}.
+Learn more about [Agents in LangChain](https://js.langchain.com/docs/concepts/agents){:target=_blank .external-link}.

 #### Vector stores